 If photographs, video or audio recordings are selected to be used in high-profile contexts (such as YouTube videos and television programmes), The Amber Trust will always seek further permission of parents/guardians and the children/young people.
 The Amber Trust takes all steps to ensure that photographs, video or audio recordings are used solely for the purposes they are intended.

 Security of images and recordings

-The Amber Trust undertakes that any images, video and audio recordings are stored securely on the charity’s Office 365 network and identified only through a child’s first name and initial of surname (so they cannot be traced) except where the full name has been published*.
+The Amber Trust undertakes that any images, video and audio recordings are stored securely on the charity’s Office 365 network and Dropbox account (Dropbox is used solely for the storing of images and recordings) identified only through a child’s first name and initial of surname (so they cannot be traced) except where the full name has been published*.
 Image files are only accessible by authorised personnel who require this access.
-Images and recordings are stored by financial year so that they can be archived when no longer current.
+Images and recordings are tagged and stored by financial year so that they can be archived when no longer current.

 Use of images and recordings

 The Amber Trust uses images and recordings for the:

 - internal purposes of assessment of Amber Music Award applications and progress reports